Oldbury Wells School: Awards and accolades

 It became a Science College in 2003, which sees it gain extra funding in return for developing science facilities and teaching for the benefit of its pupils and the wider community.
 The school won redesignation as a Science College again in 2007.

 The school was ranked 12th in 2008 in the most improved schools league tables.

 6th Form

-Oldbury is part of the Bridgnorth Sixth Form Partnership which allows students from Bridgnorth Endowed to take subjects based at Oldbury and Vice versa, although students are only technically attending one of the individual schools.
+Oldbury is part of the Bridgnorth Sixth Form Partnership which allows students from Bridgnorth Endowed School to take subjects based at Oldbury.
+Endowed stopped providing sixth-form courses in 2019.

+In 2023, the school launched a consultation on the possible closure of the Sixth Form, which would mean the end of further education in the town.